Closing the gap between FSM and non FSM pupils in Year 11 English

 Middle Leader, Secondary, North West

 Tags: Grammar school, FSM, English

-- Negative residual for FSM pupils in English
+- The negative residual for FSM pupils in English

-- Need to raise attainment of pupils whose attendance fell below 85%
+- Need to raise the attainment of pupils whose attendance fell below 85%

 - Whole school and departmental priority to improve outcomes for FSM pupils

 In terms of strengths, my school and department consistently achieve high results at KS4 and KS5.
 Despite being a selective school, we are one of six grammar schools within a fairly small geographic area, meaning we have a broader range of ability than might be expected.
 In 2017, English Literature pupils achieved 68% 9-7 grades and in English Language, pupils achieved 87% 9-7 grades and 100% 9-4.

 In the academic year 2016-2017, my school’s Progress 8 (P8) score on ASP was 0.48 however due to remarks, this later changed to 0.5, which is above the national average.
 The English results for my school were all above the national average, however, despite this, we still received a negative residual for FSM pupils, suggesting that there is a fairly significant gap between FSM and non-FSM pupils at our school.